 When it comes to your website, you must consider more than just design.
-There are some factors that determine whether or not your site visitors will stay to explore or leave without so much as a goodbye.
+Some factors determine whether or not your site visitors will stay to explore or leave without so much as a goodbye.
 One thing that can make or break your website’s success is the amount of time it takes for your pages to load.
 After all, web surfers are a finicky bunch; they lose interest quickly if they can’t move around your site quickly and efficiently.
 So, what steps can you take to prevent page load lag?
 Here are five tips to help your website load faster:

 Cut out unnecessary coding